 Create or add new email account in Windows 10 Mail app

 If you are using Microsoft Account to sign in to your Windows 10 PC, the Mail app will automatically create your mail account.
 If you are using a Local Account, then you can create a new email account in the Windows 10 Mail App as follows: Open Mail app > Click on the Switch to Settings gear icon in the bottom left corner > Click on Accounts in the Settings panel which pops up from the right side.
-Now click on Add a account.
+Now click on Add an account.

 A new window within the Mail app should now be visible.
 From here all users should see “Choose an Account”, and below it are all the mail accounts users can add.
 For the ones that are not available, they can only be added via POP 3 and IMAP.

-To add other email accounts from POP and or IMAP, we suggest checking if POP and IMAP has been activated in the mail account you might want to use.
+To add other email accounts from POP and or IMAP, we suggest checking if POP and IMAP have been activated in the mail account you might want to use.
 If they are not, make sure to do so before trying to add them to the Windows 10 Mail app.

-We should point out that if your Outlook mail account already have other mail accounts added beforehand, there should be no need to add them all over again.
+We should point out that if your Outlook mail account already has other mail accounts added beforehand, there should be no need to add them all over again.
 Just click on the “More” button below “Inbox” to get access to these accounts.

 Right-Click on your favorite account to pin it to the Favorites section or to the Start Menu.
 You can also add multiple Live Tiles for multiple Email Accounts.

 Back to the Settings section.
 You might have noticed a button that says “Background” last time around.
-Yes, that’s exactly what it means, you can change the background from the dull blue cloud looking picture to anything that fits your mood today.
+Yes, that’s exactly what it means, you can change the background from the dull blue cloud-looking picture to anything that fits your mood today.

 In the Options section under Settings, users have the ability to customize the Swipe options.
-This is designed for folks using a touch enabled Windows 10 machine.
+This is designed for folks using a touch-enabled Windows 10 machine.